MonicaG/MonicaG.github.io/_posts/2015-06-03-formatting-code-with-pygments-and-jekyll.md

 ## Alternatives

-I investigated using line numbers without the table option ( {% raw  %} {% highlight python linenos %} {% endraw %}) and using the [css user-select feature](http://stackoverflow.com/questions/826782/css-rule-to-disable-text-selection-highlighting) to prevent the line numbers from being selected when copying and pasting.
+I investigated using line numbers without the table option ( {% raw  %} <code>{% highlight python linenos %} </code>{% endraw %}) and using the [css user-select feature](http://stackoverflow.com/questions/826782/css-rule-to-disable-text-selection-highlighting) to prevent the line numbers from being selected when copying and pasting.
 However, these features are [not standard](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) and I found they did not work as expected across browsers.
 So, I opted for the table option instead.